lunfardo314/proxima/README.md

-# proxima
+# Proxima
-Prototype node for permissionless distributed UTXO ledger with DAG-based cooperative consensus
+Proxima project aims to create a prototype node for permissionless distributed UTXO ledger with DAG-based cooperative consensus, the _UTXO tangle._